Quandela/Perceval/docs/source/states.rst

 Density Matrices
 ----------------

-An other way of dealing with mixed states is to use the Density Matrices formalism.
+An other way of representing mixed states is through the Density Matrices formalism.
 You can create a density matrix from any 2-D array-like object and a mapping between the ``BasicStates`` and the indices of your array.
 Otherwise you can give a number of modes and photons and a mapping will be generated according to the ``FockBasis`` object.
 The easiest way to generate Density matrices remains to give any other quantum state class instance to the method ``from_svd()``.